ultraq/redhorizon/redhorizon-codecs/README.md

 Red Horizon - Codecs
 ====================

-A collection of encoders/decoders for old C&C file data.
+A collection of encoders/decoders for C&C file data.
 The codecs here are used mostly by the `redhorizon-filetypes` packages and serve as working examples for JVM programmers.

 Installation